dra-good-is-dragood/api-destroy-ddos-all-fuckin-small-webside/README.md

 setup: npm i mdl express url http tls http2 crypto

-ex to use: https://localhost:3000/api?target=https://hentaivn.team&time120
+ex to use: https://localhost:3000/api?target=https://hentaivn.team&time120 fuck you, not run ex to use in 10h - 12h pm in vietnamtime, okay?

 not selling my fuckin tool🐸🚬, bitch!!! not attack government or edu website, and share my name to world